-(a) Unless the Board has, in its discretion, stayed the final decision of the Office during the pendency of an appeal pursuant to section 407 of the Act, and except as provided in sections 210(d)(5) and 215(c)(6), a party required to take any action under the terms of a final decision of the Office shall carry out its terms promptly, and shall within 30 days after the decision or order becomes final and goes into effect by its terms, provide the Office and all other parties to the proceedings with a compliance report specifying the manner in which compliance with the provisions of the decision or order has been accomplished.
+- (a) Unless the Board has, in its discretion, stayed the final decision of the Office during the pendency of an appeal pursuant to section 407 of the Act, and except as provided in sections 210(d)(5) and 215(c)(6) of the Act, a party required to take any action under the terms of a final decision of the Office shall carry out its terms promptly, and shall within 30 days after the decision or order becomes final and goes into effect by its terms, provide the Office and all other parties to the proceedings with a compliance report specifying the manner in which compliance with the provisions of the decision or order has been accomplished.
 If complete compliance has not been accomplished within 30 days, the party required to take any such action shall submit a compliance report specifying why compliance with any provision of the decision or order has not yet been fully accomplished, the steps being taken to assure full compliance, and the anticipated date by which full compliance will be achieved.

-(b) The Office may require additional reports as necessary.

-(c) If the Office does not receive notice of compliance in accordance with paragraph (a) of this section, the Office shall make inquiries to determine the status of compliance.
-If the Office cannot determine that full compliance is forthcoming, the Office shall report the failure to comply to the Board and recommend whether court enforcement of the decision should be sought.
+A party may also file a petition for attorneys fees and/or damages unless the Board has, in its discretion, stayed the final decision of the Office during the pendency of the appeal pursuant to Section 407 of the Act. - (b) The Office may require additional reports as necessary. - (c) If the Office does not receive notice of compliance in accordance with paragraph (a) of this section, the Office shall make inquiries to determine the status of compliance.
+If the Office cannot determine that full compliance is forthcoming, the Office shall report the failure to comply to the Board

-(d) Any party may petition the Board for enforcement of a final decision of the Office or the Board.
-The petition shall specifically set forth the reasons why the petitioner believes enforcement is necessary.

-(e) Upon receipt of a report of non-compliance or a petition for enforcement of a final decision, or as it otherwise determines, the Board may issue a notice to any person or party to show cause why the Board should not seek judicial enforcement of its decision or order.

-(f) Within the discretion of the Board, it may direct the General Counsel to petition the Court for enforcement under section 407(a)(2) of a decision under section 406(e) of the Act whenever the Board finds that a party has failed to comply with its decision and order.
+- and recommend whether court enforcement of the decision should be sought. - (d) To the extent provided in Section 407(a) of the Act and Section 8.04 of this section, the appropriate party may petition the Board for enforcement of a final decision of the Office or the Board.
+The petition shall specifically set forth the reasons why the petitioner believes enforcement is necessary. - (e) Upon receipt of a report of non-compliance or a petition for enforcement of a final decision, or as it otherwise determines, the Board may issue a notice to any person or party to show cause why the Board should not seek judicial enforcement of its decision or order. - (f) Within the discretion of the Board, it may direct the General Counsel to petition the Court for enforcement under section 407(a)(2) of a decision under section 406(e) of the Act whenever the Board finds that a party has failed to comply with its decision and order.